pagopa/openapi-codegen-ts/README.md

 * * `baseUrl` the base hostname of the api, including protocol and port
 * * `fetchApi` an implementation of the [fetch-api](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) as defined in your platform (for example: `node-fetch` if you are in node)
 * * `basePath` (optional) if defined, is appended to `baseUrl` for every operations.
 Its default is the basePath value defined in the specification
-* * `transformEach` (optional) an adapter function that wraps every operations.
+* * `withDefaults` (optional) an adapter function that wraps every operations.
 It may shadow some parameters to the wrapped operations.
 The use case is: you have a parameter which is common to many operations and you want it to be fixed (example: a session token).
-* a type `DefaultTransformEach<K>` that defines an adapter function to be used as `transformEach`
+* a type `WithDefaultsT<K>` that defines an adapter function to be used as `withDefaults`
 * * `K` the set of parameters that the adapter will shadow

 #### Example